Deepfake Caricatures: Amplifying attention to artifacts increases deepfake detection by humans and machines: Abstract

 \section{Abstract}

-Deepfakes pose a serious threat to digital well-being by fueling misinformation.
-As deepfakes get harder to recognize with the naked eye, human users become increasingly reliant on deepfake detection models to decide if a video is real or fake.
+Deepfakes can fuel online misinformation.
+As deepfakes get harder to recognize with the naked eye, human users become more reliant on deepfake detection models to help them decide whether a video is real or fake.
 Currently, models yield a prediction for a video's authenticity, but do not integrate a method for alerting a human user.
 We introduce a framework for amplifying artifacts in deepfake videos to make them more detectable by people.
-We propose a novel, semi-supervised Artifact Attention module, which is trained on human responses to create attention maps that highlight video artifacts.
-These maps make two contributions.
-First, they improve the performance of our deepfake detection classifier.
-Second, they allow us to generate novel “Deepfake Caricatures”: transformations of the deepfake that exacerbate artifacts to improve human detection.
+We propose a novel, semi-supervised Artifact Attention module, which is trained on human responses to create attention maps that highlight video artifacts, and magnify them to create a novel visual indicator we call “Deepfake Caricatures”.
 In a user study, we demonstrate that Caricatures greatly increase human detection, across video presentation times and user engagement levels.
+We also introduce a deepfake detection model that incorporates the Artifact Attention module to increase its accuracy and robustness.
 Overall, we demonstrate the success of a human-centered approach to designing deepfake mitigation methods.